Ivan Silayev: Early life and career

-Russian premiership
+Russian SFSR premiership

 Appointment

 The election of a Chairman of the Council of Ministers – Government of the Russian Soviet Federative Socialist Republic (RSFSR), literally Premier of the Russian SFSR, was not considered a very important event; the Premier was elected following the election of the chairman of the Supreme Soviet of the Russian SFSR, the Supreme Soviet's deputy chairman, and after a debate on Russian agriculture.
 Boris Yeltsin, the chairman of the Russian SFSR Supreme Soviet, was ordered to select candidates for the post of Premier to the Supreme Soviet.
 Mikhail Bocharov, a successful businessman and leader of the cooperative movement, rector of the Moscow Aviation Institute Yuri Ryzhkov, and Silayev were chosen as the candidates.
 Ryzhkov withdrew his candidacy before the first round of voting was finished.
-During the election Bocharov revealed his radical economic reform plan to the Supreme Soviet deputies; in it industry would be privatised, and subsidies to unprofitable enterprises would cease in a 100 Days reform package.
-Silayev did not have any similar economic reform plans, but was widely considered to be Yeltsin's favourite for the post.
+During the election, Bocharov revealed his radical economic reform plan to the Supreme Soviet deputies; in it industry would be privatized, and subsidies to unprofitable enterprises would cease in a 100 Days reform package.
+Silayev did not have any similar economic reform plans but was widely considered to be Yeltsin's favourite for the post.

-In the first round of voting Silayev earned 119 votes, while Bocharov earned 86 votes.
+In the first round of voting, Silayev earned 119 votes, while Bocharov earned 86 votes.
 To be elected to the post, a candidate needed to win over half of the vote; neither Silayev nor Bocharov succeeded in this.
-Seeing that Silayev was Yeltsin's favourite, and had won more votes than Bocharov, Silayev ran unchallenged in the second election round, and was thus elected by a large margin.
+Seeing that Silayev was Yeltsin's favourite, and had won more votes than Bocharov, Silayev ran unchallenged in the second election round, and was thus elected by 15 June a large margin.
+On June 18, the Congress of People's Deputies of the RSFSR approved the appointment of Silayev as Prime Minister.

 Gorbachev tried to break the Silayev–Yeltsin alliance but to no avail.
 In 1989, Valentin Pavlov, the Prime Minister of the Soviet Union from 14 January to 28 August 1991, had gathered together enough information on the errors and omissions of Silayev to weaken his position as Deputy Premier.
 Silayev never forgave Pavlov and relations between the two grew colder when Pavlov became the Prime Minister.